Giza Studio R&B Respect Vol.1: Six Sisters Selection

 Giza Studio R&B Respect Vol.1: Six Sisters Selection is a cover compilation album produced by Daiko Nagato.
 It was released on 5 December 2001 under the Giza Studio label.

 Background

 The album features six R&B cover songs which are covered by six young artist at that time from Giza Studio album.
 The official website includes liner notes and comments from each artist.

-On 15 December 2001, all six singers performed cover songs in live house Ohsaka Hill Pankoujou.
+On 15 December 2001, all six singers performed cover songs in live house Hills Pan Kōjō in Osaka.
 The live footage has been released in DVD Giza Studio R&B Party at the “Hills Pan Koujou on 14 February 2002.

 Some fans were dissatisfied because of low track list numbers and wished each artist recorded two cover tracks.

 Chart performance

 The album debuted at number 20 on the Oricon Weekly Albums Chart.